prolonged release tablets

 Ask your doctor before taking any other medicines.

-other medicines.
-These include herbal treatments and those bought in a pharmacy or supermarket.
+and medicines that can be bought in a pharmacy or supermarket.

-Be careful driving or operating machinery until you know how Invega affects you.
+Avoid driving or operating machinery until you are sure that Invega does not affect

 Avoid excessive eating.